|

 George

-Visit George's ALL-NEW website at http://ahaseminars.com for information about
+Visit George's ALL-NEW website at http://ahaseminars.com for information

-at the following genealogy events in coming months.
+be appearing at the following genealogy events in coming months.

 Visit George's website at http://ahaseminars.com/atl for information about